BobaTempest/BobaaCheats/README.md

 If there is ever a update you can easily access by typing "update" in your input box when using the batch file

 #### Features
+By typing "update" in the input box you can update the batch file and ALL of the cheats at once Join the discord by simply typing "discord"